 All full-time faculty at ECC must complete an annual Faculty Development Plan found in Faculty Resources and Forms in Falcon Nest.
-They should schedule an appointment with the appropriate Academic Dean to meet and plan the upcoming year's developmental needs and opportunities.
+The development plan may be a part of the faculty evaluation process.
+Tenured faculty not due for an annual evaluation should contact the appropriate Academic Dean to schedule an appointment to meet and plan the upcoming year's developmental needs and opportunities.
 The Academic Deans use the results of previous evaluations, upcoming division needs, and other considerations to assist faculty in completing a plan for the year's professional development.